Cosmological constraints on an exponential interaction in the dark sector: Observational data, fitting technique and the Results

 Now let us come to the observational constraints on the model.
 To constrain the entire interacting scenario we have used four different observational data, namely, \begin{itemize} \item Planck TTTEEE $+$ lowTEB (CMB), \item CMB $+$ BAO $+$ RSD, \item CMB $+$ BAO $+$ HST, \item CMB $+$ BAO $+$ RSD $+$ HST $+$ WL $+$ JLA $+$ CC. \end{itemize} Using the priors for the model parameters summarized in Table \ref{priors-I} and then performing a likelihood analysis using cosmomc, in Table \ref{tab:results}, we summarize the results.
 In Fig. \ref{fig-posterior} we show the one-dimensional posterior distributions for some selected parameters of the interacting scenario for the employed observational analyses.
 Further, in Fig. \ref{fig-contour}, we display the contour plots for different combinations of the free as well as the derived parameters using different combined analysis mentioned above.

-Our analyses show that the observational data favor a very small interaction in the dark sector which in most of the cases allow the non-interacting scenario as well.
-One stringent point we we notice is that, for the observational data CMB $+$ BAO $+$ HST, $\xi = 0$ is not allowed at least within 68\% CL, but in the 95\% CL, the non-interacting scenario is recovered.
-The lowest coupling strength as observed from Table \ref{tab:results} is attained for the final combined analysis (CMB $+$ BAO $+$ RSD $+$ HST $+$ WL $+$ JLA $+$ CC) taking, $\xi =0.0058_{-0.0058}^{+0.0014}$ at 68\% confidence-level (CL).
-In fact, one can see that for this particular combined analysis, $\xi < 0.0172$ at 99\% CL, which suggests a weak interaction scenario.
-The suggestion of weak interaction is also followed by other observational combinations.
-Additionally, in the constraints of the dark energy equation of state, we have some different observations.
-As from Table \ref{tab:results}, one can see that the first two analyses, that means with CMB alone and CMB $+$ BAO $+$ RSD, the dark energy state parameter is found to be quintessential while for the remaining two analyses, its phantom character is suggested.
-Moreover, we note that for the analysis, CMB $+$ BAO $+$ HST, $w_x < -1$ at least up to 68\% CL.
-The addition of other external data sets, namely WL, JLA and CC into it decreases the parameters space for $w_x$ constraining $ w_{x}=-1.0168_{-0.0331}^{+0.0407}$ (at 68\% CL) which shows that the quintessence regime is also not excluded and the dark energy state parameter moves toward the cosmological constant boundary.
-We note that for all analyses, $w_x$ is very close to the cosmological constant boundary.
-Since the coupling strength is very small and $w_x$ is close to `$-1$' boundary, thus, one can find that the current interaction model is quite close to that of the $\Lambda$CDM cosmological model.
+Our analyses show that the observational data allow a very small interaction in the dark sector which is consistent with the non-interaction limit, $\xi =0$.
+One stringent point we we notice is that, for the observational data CMB $+$ BAO $+$ HST, $\xi = 0$ is not allowed at least within 68\% confidence-level (CL), but in the 95\% CL, the non-interacting scenario is recovered.
+The lowest coupling strength as observed from Table \ref{tab:results} is attained for the final combined analysis (CMB $+$ BAO $+$ RSD $+$ HST $+$ WL $+$ JLA $+$ CC) where $\xi =0.0058_{-0.0058}^{+0.0014}$ at 68\% CL.
+In fact, for this particular combined analysis, $\xi < 0.0143$ at 95\% CL, and $\xi < 0.0172$ at 99\% CL, which definitely suggest for a weak interaction scenario.
+The suggestion of weak interaction is also followed by other observational combinations in this work.
+Additionally, concerning the observational constraints on the dark energy equation of state, we have some different observations.
+As from Table \ref{tab:results}, one can see that for the first two analyses, namely, CMB alone and CMB $+$ BAO $+$ RSD, the dark energy state parameter is found to be of quintessence type while for the remaining two analyses, its phantom character is suggested.
+Moreover, we note that for the analysis, CMB $+$ BAO $+$ HST, $w_x < -1$, is preferred in 68\% CL.
+The addition of other external data sets, namely WL, JLA and CC into this data set (i.e. CMB $+$ BAO $+$ HST) shrinks the parameters space for $w_x$ constraining, $ w_{x}=-1.0168_{-0.0331}^{+0.0407}$ (at 68\% CL) which shows that the quintessence regime is also not excluded but of course the dark energy state parameter is close to the cosmological constant limit, `$w_x = -1$'.
+We further note that for all the observational data sets, $w_x$ is actually very close to the cosmological constant boundary `$w_x = -1$'.
+Since the coupling strength is very small and $w_x$ is close to `$-1$' boundary, thus, one can find that the current interaction model is quite close to that of the non-interacting $\Lambda$CDM cosmological model.